 For much of 2015 nominal wages in Russia (paid by Russian companies and the civil service) hovered around 5%.
-BUT with inflation averaging 15% last year this meant that real wages (after inflation) were about -10% for many months of last year and that was close to the annual 2015 average.
-But in December and January nominal wages dipped for a couple of months to just 2-4%, one of their lowest levels in decades.
+BUT with inflation averaging 15% last year this meant that real wages (after inflation) were on average -9% last year.
+In fact in December and January nominal wages dipped for a couple of months to just 2-4%, one of their lowest levels in decades.

 In recent months we saw inflation come down to 7% and nominal wages have popped back up to 7-8% (instead of 2-3% at the turn of last year).
+In fact in May nominal wages were at 6.2%.